mintnguyenn/Capstone-Thesis/README.md

 Supervisor: Dr Alen Alempijevic - senior lecturer at University of Technology Sydney.

-Submitted in 31 May 2022, Sydney, Australia.
+Submitted on 31 May 2022, Sydney, Australia.